MinhDatj/To_do-List-Project/README.md

 # To_do_List-Project

-This program allows the user to:
+## This program allows the user to:
     - Create tasks
+    - Delete tasks
-    - Edit tasks
+    - Set status for tasks
-    - View every tasks
+    - View every tasks in different types
-    - Set date for each task
-    - Set the status of each task

-About task:
+## About task:
-    - Each task will have a format like this: <start_date>-<end_date> <task> <status>
+    - Each task when inputing will follow this format:
+        task, priority, start_date, due_date.
+        **Example: task1, 3, 7/2/2025, 7/2/2025**

-Guidance for every .sh files:
+## Guidance for every .sh files:
     - clone.sh clones any github source.
 Place to source next to the command.
-Eg: ./clone.sh <source_git>
+Eg: '**./clone.sh <source_git>**'
     - compile.sh compiles the to_do_list program
     - run.sh runs the to_do_list program
     - clean.sh reases every files created during the compiling and running process.